-If you are a fan of Chile Peppers, we have a good selection ranging from the mild Ancho Whole Dried and Ancho Powder, to the extreme heat of the Ghost Chile Powder and Ghost Salt.
+If you are a fan of Chile Peppers, we have a good selection ranging from the mild Guajillo Chile Pepper Powder, Ancho Whole Dried Chile Peppers and Ancho Chile Pepper Powder, to the extreme heat of the Ghost Chile Powder and Ghost Salt.
 Others include New Mexico Mild Red & Hot Red Powder, New Mexico Hot Red Crushed, New Mexico Hot Green Powder, Whole New Mexico Dried Red, Urfa Biber from Turkey, Scotch Bonnet Flakes, Chipotle Whole Dried & Chipotle Powder, Birdseye Powder, Chile de Arbol, Tien Tsin, Aleppo from Syria, Jalapeno Flakes & Powder, Habanero and several other peppers, salts and blends.

 Contains: New Mexico Chile Peppers